dgobbi/vtk-dicom/Documents/CharacterSet.md

 because half-width katakana are not supported by either iso-2022-jp or by iso-2022-jp-2.

-For (2) and (3) above, when our encoder encouters half-width katakana, it will convert them to full-width katakana for ISO 2022 IR 87.
+For (2) and (3) above, when our encoder encounters half-width katakana, it will convert them to full-width katakana for ISO 2022 IR 87.
 For (1), or whenever ISO IR 13 is present, the half-width katakana will be encoded as-is.